The Dunciad: Book IV

 Book IV was entirely new to the Dunciad B and had been published first as a stand-alone concluding poem.
 Pope himself referred to the four-book version "the Greater Dunciad", in keeping with the Greater Iliad.
 It is also "greater" in that its subject is larger.
 Book IV can function as a separate piece or as the conclusion of the Dunciad: in many ways its structure and tone are substantially different from the first three books, and it is much more allegorical.

 It opens with a second, nihilistic invocation:

 The fourth book promises to show the obliteration of sense from England.
 The Dog-star shines, the lunatic prophets speak, and the daughter of Chaos and Nox (Dulness) rises to "dull and venal a new World to mold" (B IV 15) and begin a Saturnian age of lead.

 Dulness takes her throne, and Pope describes the allegorical tableau of her throne room.
 Science is chained beneath her foot-stool.
 Logic is gagged and bound.
 Wit has been exiled from her kingdom entirely.
 Rhetoric is stripped on the ground and tied by sophism.
 Morality is dressed in a gown that is bound by two cords, of furs (the ermines of judges) and lawn (the fabric of bishops sleeves), and at a nod from Dulness, her "page" (a notorious hanging judge named Page who had had over one hundred people executed) pulls both cords tight and strangles her.
 The Muses are bound in tenfold chains and guarded by Flattery and Envy.
 Only mathematics is free, because it is too insane to be bound.
-Nor, Pope says, could Chesterfield refrain from weeping upon seeing the sight (for Chesterfield had opposed the Licensing Act of 1737, which is the chaining of the Muses).
+Nor, Pope says, could Chesterfield refrain from weeping upon seeing the sight (for Chesterfield had opposed the Licensing Act 1737, which is the chaining of the Muses).
 Colley Cibber, however, slumbers, his head in Dulness's lap.
 (In a note, Pope says that it is proper for Cibber to sleep through the whole of Book IV, as he had had no part in the actions of book II, slept through book III, and therefore ought to go on sleeping.)